r5valkyrie/docs/docs/mrvn-radiant.md

 Brushes are convex 3D shapes, used by map makers / level designers to define the shape of the world and to create brush entities.

 When a map is compiled VBSP converts brush faces that touch a [visleaf](https://developer.valvesoftware.com/wiki/Visleaf) to groups of polygons.
 The resulting 'brush models' are stored within the BSP file and can be claimed by entities (e.g. the world, or your brush entity).
-The original brushes are retained in the BSP, though the benefits of this are not clear.
+The original brushes are retained in the BSP.

 In comparison to models, brushes are: